devtools::install_github("camaradesuk/ASySD")

 Final Deduplication

 Combine the results of automated and manual deduplication using the dedup_citations_add_manual() function.
-Include any additional duplicates you’ve identified in the additional_pairs argument.
+Include the results of manual deduplication using the additional_pairs argument.
+The rows where the result column = “match” will be considered by ASySD to be additional duplicates.

 Exporting Results